NavyaG-lab/Tech-writer/how-tos/data-deletion/pii-classification.md

 ---
 owner: "#data-protection"
 ---
-# How do I classify PII data on Ryze?
+# How do I classify PII data on Ryze

 - For classifying Dataset series data on Ryze, refer to the documentation on [Data classification of dataset series](https://github.com/nubank/playbooks/blob/master/squads/data-protection/ryze/classification-dataset-series.md).